kiranharidas187/documents/src/docusaurus/docs/starting-a-session.md

 3. To remove all texts and shapes, tap ![remove changes for all](media/whiteboardtools-deletetool.png).

     > :::note
-    > This tool removes texts and shapes added by host and participants.
+    > This tool removes texts and shapes added by the host and participants.

 4. To turn off your whiteboard, tap ![turn off whiteboard](media/whiteboardtools-turnoff.png).